12 Simple Habits to Naturally Boost Your Immune System

 Resist infection with veggies

 Garlic and onions in soup, stews, and other dishes are both sources of potent antiviral substances that can boost your resistance to infection.
 Plenty of other vegetables can add to your infection-fighting armoury, including carrots and sweet potatoes.
 They are rich in beta carotene, which has an anti-inflammatory action and raises the rate at which white blood cells are produced.
+(Here are 16 more foods that fight inflammation.)
 Other powerful allies include chile peppers, which thin nasal mucus; shiitake mushrooms, which aid white blood cell production; and ginger, which counteracts inflammation.
-Now, you’ll want to brush up on these 10 germ-spreading habits to give up now.
+Now that you know how to boost your immune system, find out 10 germ-spreading habits to avoid.